Ladies and Gentlemen, welcome to the Windows OS thread. We talk the Windows OS in mobile, tablet, desktop, and even IoT form if you so desire.

 is a complicated flower.
 The initial 8.0 release is no longer supported in any way.
 If you are somehow still on that, get at least to 8.1, which is a free update.
 8.1 will be supported until January 10, 2023.
 8.1 was good to great on touchscreens, and largely terrible on anything else.
 It’ll be remembered like Windows ME was.
 Some great ideas executed in the poorest way possible.

 .
 Oh Windows 7.
 The rock of Microsoft, and the new XP.
 Until Windows 10 this was unquestionably the best Windows ever made.
 Some people still think it is.
 Windows 7 is supported until January 14th, 2020.

 NOTE ABOUT WINDOWS 8.1 AND 7 SUPPORT

 Microsoft has stopped supporting Windows 7 and 8.1 on modern CPU platforms.
-This means that if you install windows 7 on an Intel Kaby Lake or later; or an AMD Ryzen system, you will not receive any updates after April 2017.
+This means that if you install windows 7 on an Intel Kaby Lake (7000 series processor) or later; or an AMD Ryzen system, you will not receive any updates after April 2017.
 This is a very long story, but these newer processors do things like power management very differently than older parts, and actually require significant investment in writing drivers for the processors to support them.
 Microsoft has chosen not to do so.
 Windows 7 is currently sitting in extended support, meaning security fixes only, so this, believe it or not, is reasonable for Windows 7.
-Windows 8.1 on the other hand... is still in mainstream support until mid 2018, meaning Microsoft should be updating it, and are choosing not to.
+Windows 8.1 on the other hand... was still in mainstream support until mid 2018, meaning Microsoft should have updated it with this support at least through that generation, and chose not to.
 That is unfortunate, and wrong, but not much we can do about it.